IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 }
 ```

-However, when the possibility of multiple enum attributes exists, a disambiguating pattern might be used instead.
+2. When the possibility of multiple enum attributes exists, a disambiguating pattern might be used instead.

 if(xel.To<NamedEnumType>() is NamedEnumType enumValue)
 {
     // Code Based on enum NamedEnumType.Value
 }

-In previous releases, this second pattern is considered unsafe when no bound attribute of type `NamedEnumType` is present.
-It has been shown that in this case:
+In previous releases, this second pattern has been shown to be unsafe when no bound attribute of type `NamedEnumType` can be located.
+In this specific case:
-- This boolean cause incorrectly evaluates to `true` even when no such attribute exists
+- The boolean cause incorrectly evaluates to `true` even when no such attribute exists
 - The `enumValue` will be set to default value for the `enum` potentially causing spurious failures.
 ___